Cro-Cube-Comp/Cubing-competition/README.md

 - `/Styles` Folder containing styles ( `.css`) which have styles that are used in lots of pages

 - `/Images` Folder containing all images that are used in all pages except favicon.

+- `sitemap.xml` File containing information about all pages available to anyone.
+Made for search engines.